-We found that the small kibble pieces easily fit into treat toys too.
-The downside of this food is that it contains wheat products, so if your Maltese is gluten intolerant, they may experience digestive issues.
+We found that the small kibble pieces also easily fit into treat toys.
+The downside of this food is that it contains wheat products, so if your Maltese is gluten-intolerant, they may experience digestive issues.

 You won’t find any artificial ingredients, fillers, or by-products in the ingredients list, so you can have peace of mind knowing that your pup is eating only quality foods.
 The kibble pieces are small and easy to chew, but some puppies get bored of the flavor over time and quit showing interest in eating it daily.

 If your Maltese is like most, they enjoy a highly active lifestyle filled with walks, playtime, and adventures.
-So, they need a puppy food that can keep up with their nutritional needs, which is exactly what VICTOR Select Nutra Pro Active puppy formula can do.
-Designed specifically for active pups, this food is made up of 92% protein to ensure that your dog gets all the energy they need throughout the day.
+So, they need puppy food that can keep up with their nutritional needs, which is precisely what VICTOR Select Nutra Pro Active puppy formula can do.
+Designed specifically for active pups, VICTOR Select is made up of 92% protein to ensure that your dog gets all the energy they need throughout the day.

-This blend is low carb, making it easy for small puppies to digest.
+This blend is low-carb, making it easy for small puppies to digest.
 Green tea extract and alfalfa support a healthy immune system.
 Spearmint extract will help keep your puppy’s breath fresh between meals.
-However, this food doesn’t include as many real fruits and veggies as other options found on our reviews list.
+However, it doesn’t include as many fruits and veggies as other brands on our reviews list.

-With nutrient-dense whole foods as a focus, American Journey Active Life puppy formula will keep your pooch healthy while their bodies are busy growing.
-Whole chicken is the first ingredient, followed by ingredients like brown rice, peas, and flaxseed.
-Each ingredient offers nutritional benefits that will help protect your puppy from growth issues now and health problems in the future.
+With nutrient-dense whole foods as a focus, American Journey Active Life puppy formula will keep your pup healthy while their bodies are busy growing.
+Whole chicken is the first ingredient, followed by brown rice, peas, and flaxseed.
+Each component offers nutritional benefits that will protect your puppy from health problems in the future.

-No wheat, corn, soy, by-products, or artificial ingredients are ever used during the production of American Journey puppy food.
-But the kibble pieces are a little bigger than many other food options, so your dog might have a hard time chewing their food until they’re a few months old.
+No wheat, corn, soy, by-products, or artificial ingredients are ever used to produce American Journey puppy food.
+But the kibble pieces are a little bigger than many other brands, so your dog might have a hard time chewing their food until they’re a few months old.

-Made with real chicken and beet pulp, Eukanuba Small Breed puppy food will provide your Maltese with all the nutrients they need to lead a happy and healthy life.
-This complete and balanced blend was designed with bone and muscle growth in mind but includes all the nutrients necessary for a healthy cardiovascular and immune system.
+Since it’s made with real chicken and beet pulp, Eukanuba Small Breed puppy food will give your Maltese all the nutrients they need to lead a happy and healthy life.
+This complete and balanced blend was designed with bone and muscle growth in mind but includes the nutrients necessary for a healthy cardiovascular and immune system.

 Calcium, phosphorous, and DHA are all present to protect and support the brain, eyes, coat, and nails.
-The kibble is small enough even for weaning puppies to chew.
-However, this product lacks many of the fruits and veggies that comparable options feature.
+The kibble is small enough for weaning puppies to chew.
+However, Eukanuba lacks many of the fruits and veggies that comparable options feature.
 It also contains fillers like corn and wheat.

 This chicken and rice formula is designed to help growing puppies thrive as they reach adulthood.
 Fish oil is prominent to ensure healthy vision and optimal brain development.
-Omega-6 fatty acids will keep your dog’s coat shiny so you don’t have to wash it often.
-This food also contains eggs, which contain the essential amino and fatty acids that your dog needs to grow strong, lean, and healthy.
+Omega-6 fatty acids will keep your dog’s coat shiny, so you don’t have to wash them often.
+This food also contains eggs, which include the essential amino and fatty acids your dog needs to grow strong, lean, and healthy.

-There are no artificial flavors or colors to worry about, and every bag of food is produced in United States facilities.
-Puppies seem to love the taste and texture too.
-However, this product does contain meat by-products that some dog owners prefer to avoid.
+There are no artificial flavors or colors to worry about, and every batch of Purina Pro Plan is produced in United States facilities.
+Puppies seem to love the taste and texture, too.
+However, it contains meat by-products that some dog owners prefer to avoid.

 Buyer’s Guide: Choosing the Best Food for Maltese Puppy Dogs

-Choosing the right puppy food for your Maltese is one of the most important decisions that you will make for them.
-Without proper nutrition, your pooch can’t thrive and can even develop health conditions as they age.
-But you don’t have to settle for just proper nutrition.
-You should be searching for a dog food that provides your pooch with optimal nutrition for the entire body and mind.
+Choosing the right puppy food for your Maltese is one of the most important decisions you will make for them.
+Without proper nutrition, your pup can’t thrive and can even develop health conditions as they age.
+You should search for a formula that provides optimal nutrition for the entire body and mind.
 Our reviews list is a great place to find high-quality options that will support the health of your Maltese.
-Consider the following guidelines as you compare your options.
+However, you can also use the following guidelines as you compare your options.

 Determine Your Dog’s Activity Level

-While the Maltese considered an active dog, some are lower key.
-So, it’s a good idea to determine your dog’s activity level before choosing a new food for them.
-If your dog is on the more active side, you should look for a food that is designed specifically for small, active dog breeds to ensure that they get all the protein they need.
+While the Maltese is considered an active dog, some are less energetic.
+So, it’s a good idea to determine your dog’s activity level before choosing a new food.
+If your dog is more active, you should look for a food designed specifically for small, active breeds to ensure that they get all the protein they need.
 Less active dogs don’t need such a formula, which expands your options dramatically.

 Understand Animal By-Products

-Many pet owners stay away from dog food that includes animal by-products because they don’t know anything about them.
+Many pet owners avoid dog food that includes animal by-products because they know nothing about them.
 But the truth is that by-products are made up of organs, like the liver, that provide great nutritional value to a dog food.
-In fact, many foods actually contain animal by-products but are labeled as organ parts in the ingredients list.
+In fact, many foods contain animal by-products but are labeled as organ parts in the ingredients list.
 So, before shunning by-products in your dog’s food, take the time to learn a little more about them.
-You may find that including by-products in their food optimizes their nutrition intake over time.
+You may find that including by-products in their food optimizes their diet.

 Talk to Your Veterinarian

 It’s always a good idea to talk to your veterinarian before choosing a new food for your Maltese.
-Your veterinarian can provide you with important insight into the type of nutrition that your pooch needs based on information such as their health, age, and weight.
+Your veterinarian can provide you with critical insight into the type of nutrition your Maltese needs based on information such as their health, age, and weight.
 Your vet might take blood tests and complete a thorough exam to determine how well your pup has been fed to date and how well they digest their food.

-They might also use your dog’s health records to help you figure out what types of food to choose from.
-They may provide you with a list of food recommendations, which should make your job of choosing a new food easy.
+They might also use your dog’s health records to help you determine which food types to choose from.
+They may provide you with a list of food recommendations, which should make choosing a new food easy.

-You can learn a great deal of information about a puppy food by reading customer reviews online.
-Customers aren’t shy about their grievances, especially when it comes to the nutrition of their dogs.
+You can learn a great deal of information about puppy food by reading customer reviews online.
+Customers aren’t shy about their grievances, especially regarding the nutrition of their dogs.
 So, you can expect to read honest feedback that gives you insight into the true nature of the food.
 Customer reviews should provide you with information such as: